Robert Morrow (Texas politician): Political activities

 James Dickey attributed his defeat as chairman to voters uninformed about the two candidates and their positions.
 A similar situation of concern developed when the Democrat District Attorney Rosemary Lehmberg of Travis County did not resign in 2013 after her arrest for driving while intoxicated.
 After two months, Dickey regained the position when Morrow was forced out by Republican Party leaders and later disqualified for his chairmanship after his write-in presidential bid.

 In 2015, Morrow co-authored with Roger Stone, and foreword by Kathleen Willey, The Clintons' War on Women.
 The book has been described by Politico as a "sensational" work that contains "explosive, but highly dubious, revelations about both Bill Clinton and Hillary Clinton" with a focus on Bill Clinton sexual misconduct allegations.
 Morrow calls himself "a truth seeker and a truth teller.
 Even if it's the ugly truth."
 In a 2008 article on Morrow, the St. Petersburg Times described him as "devot[ing] his life to hating the Clintons and spreading wild, unsubstantiated allegations about them".

 Morrow first backed U.S. Senator Ted Cruz of Texas for the 2016 nomination.
 When Cruz withdrew from the race, Morrow switched his support to party frontrunner Donald Trump, for whom Stone had earlier been an advisor and still supports.
 Morrow later endorsed Libertarian Gary Johnson for president and stated that he believes the child rape allegations regarding Trump, as detailed in Jane Doe v.
 Donald J. Trump and Jeffrey E. Epstein, are true.
 In June 2016, Morrow described Trump as "a disgrace to the human species."
 Morrow decried Senator Bernie Sanders of Vermont as a "coward" and a "loser" for not challenging what Morrow calls "the Hillary Clinton crime family."
 He strongly opposed Jeb Bush's presidential candidacy in 2016 and though he admits to having voted for George W. Bush twice for both governor and President, he said that he now deeply regrets those decisions.
 Considered a libertarian, Morrow also formerly supported Ron Paul in his unsuccessful presidential bid.

 Morrow supports abortion and restrictions on immigration.
 He is very pro-gun rights.
 He opposes same-sex marriage.
-Morrow is strongly opposed to Israel and is a supporter of the "USS Liberty Veterans Association" which claims to investigate the 1967 USS Liberty incident.
+Morrow is strongly opposed to Israel and is a supporter of the "USS Liberty Veterans Association" which seeks an investigation of the 1967 USS Liberty incident.